-Place the multimeter in Volts DC mode and connect the red multimeter lead to the GRY/BLK wire of the crank sensor harness connector.
+Place the multimeter in Volts DC mode and connect the red multimeter test lead to the GRY/BLK wire of the crank sensor harness connector.

 This is the wire that connects to terminal number 3 of the crank sensor harness connector identified in the illustration above.

 Connect the black multimeter test lead to a good ground point on the engine or directly on the battery negative (-) post.

 Turn the Key to the On position (but don't crank the engine), since this will power up the crank sensor and make the test work.